-year), and very high inflation.
-The degree of pass-through depends on both the size of the steady state inflation rate as well as the size of the shocks.
-It turns out that even for inflation rates as large as 25% per year, still one can see clear effects of price stickiness.
-Yet for large cost increases, of the magnitude that occurred in Argentina, the pass-through occurs in an extremely short time period.
-In particular, there is a very large impact effect, so most of the adjustment occurring at the time of the shock, and a very short half life, smaller than two months, for the remaining adjustment.
-Indeed this matches what we see during the months of large cost increases in Argentina: a very sharp increase in the fraction and in the size of price decreases, and a jump on the inflation rate close to the size of the cost increase.
+25% per year.
+Second, the behavior of the passthrough depends on the magnitude of these shocks relative to the level of inflation.
+In the theoretical section, we compare the effect of cost increases in three cases: a very low inflation rate, which is the case of most economies; high inflation rates, of the order of Argentina during this period (say, 25% per year); and very high inflation.
+The degree of passthrough depends on both the size of the steady-state inflation rate and the size of the shocks.
+It turns out that, even for inflation rates as large as 25% per year, still one can see clear effects of price stickiness.
+Yet, for large-cost increases of the magnitude that occurred in Argentina, the passthrough occurs in an extremely short time.
+In particular, there is a very large impact effect, with most of the adjustment occurring at the time of the shock, and a very short half-life, smaller than two months, for the remaining adjustment.
+Indeed this matches what we see during the months of large-cost increases in Argentina: a very sharp increase in the fraction and in the size of price increases, almost no change in the fraction and in the size of price decreases, and a jump on the inflation rate close to the size of the cost increase.